-- 1. Stormwater discharges, including stormwater runoff, snowmelt runoff, and surface runoff and drainage, associated with construction activity as defined at 40 CFR § 122.26(b)(14)(x). - Stormwater discharges designated by DEP as needing permit coverage under 40 CFR § 122.26(a)(1)(v), 40 CFR § 122.26(b)(15)(ii) or the Pennsylvania Clean Streams Law that are associated with construction activity. - 3.
+- 1. Stormwater discharges, including stormwater runoff, snowmelt runoff, and surface runoff and drainage, associated with construction activity as defined at 40 CFR § 122.26(b)(14)(x). - 2.
+Stormwater discharges designated by DEP as needing permit coverage under 40 CFR § 122.26(a)(1)(v), 40 CFR § 122.26(b)(15)(ii) or the Pennsylvania Clean Streams Law that are associated with construction activity resulting in an earth disturbance of less than five acres. - 3.
 Stormwater discharges from off-site construction support activities (off-site support activities) including but not limited to concrete or asphalt batch plants, equipment staging yards, material storage areas, excavated material disposal (spoil) areas, borrow areas, stockpiling of topsoil, transfer of topsoil to other locations, and turnaround areas, provided that: - a.
 The off-site support activity is part of the same common plan of development or sale required to have permit coverage for stormwater discharges. - b.
-The off-site support activity is not a commercial operation, nor does it serve multiple unrelated construction sites. - c.
-The off-site support activity does not continue to operate beyond the completion of the construction activity at the project site it supports and will be restored to approximate original condition, as defined in the permit. - B. Authorized Non-Stormwater Discharges.
+The area of the off-site support activity, in combination with the project site it supports (i.e., the same common plan of development or sale), involves less than five acres of earth disturbance in total. - c.
+The off-site support activity is not a commercial operation, nor does it serve multiple unrelated construction sites. - d.
+The off-site support activity does not continue to operate beyond the completion of the construction activity at the project site it supports and will be restored to approximate original condition, as defined in the permit.

+B. Authorized Non-Stormwater Discharges.